rustyshakelford2/LavaFurnace/readme.txt

 New in version 1.2 are the production chests.
 These chests are optional addons to the lavafurnace.
-If a user has permission and the server has this function enabled you may place a chest to either side of the furnace per the example above.
+If a user has permission and the server has this function enabled you may place a chest to either side of the furnace per the examples above.
 The Chest to the direct left of the furnace is the supply chest.
 All valid ores and smeltable items can be placed into this chest.
 The chest to the direct right of the furnace is the output chest.
 All smelted or processed items are placed inside this chest when the furnace completes its processing.